Aptroide/Computer_Security/Lab7/README.md

 ![attacks](/Lab7/exercise5/img/2.png)

-## Exercise 6: Task 6: Launching Attack on 64-bit Program (Level 4)
+## Exercise 6: Launching Attack on 64-bit Program (Level 4)

-The target program (stack-L4) in this task is similar to the one in the Level 2, except that the buffer size is extremely small.
+The target program (`/Lab7/exercise6/stack-L4`) in this task is similar to the one in the Level 2, except that the buffer size is extremely small.
 We set the buffer size to 10, while in Level 2, the buffer size is much larger.
-Your goal is the same: get the root shell by attacking this Set-UID program.
+Your goal is the same: get the root shell by attacking this `Set-UID` program.

 To do the attack we use `gdb` to find the buffer and edp addres: